Landscape of R packages for eXplainable Artificial Intelligence: Comparison of packages for XAI analysis

 The number of tools that can be used to analyze predictive models is growing rapidly, and, at the same time, there is no established definition of an XAI tool.
 Therefore, it would not be possible to reliably identify and present all existing XAI packages.

-For a reliable analysis, we have adopted the following criteria.
+For a reliable analysis\footnote{The authors have made every effort to maintain an objective view when selecting and analyzing packages.
+However, a potential conflict of interest should be noted, we are authors or co-authors of some of the described packages, which belong to the \url{DrWhy.ai} family.}, we have adopted the following criteria.
 For the initial set of packages, we have used the list \textit{Awesome Machine Learning Interpretability}, maintained by Patrick Hall \citep{PatrickHall}.
 We chose this list because of the pioneer works related to the synthesis of approaches to XAI described in \textit{An Introduction to Machine Learning Interpretability} \citep{hall2018introduction,hall2018art}.
 We restricted this list to packages published on CRAN with at least 5000 downloads.
 The list is in Table~\ref{tab:pkgs_list}.

 In addition, this list was extended by packages available on CRAN, which have in the DESCRIPTION file some keywords used in XAI analysis.
 We checked 15,993 packages (access 08.07.2020) looking for keywords like \textit{xai}, \textit{iml}, \textit{explain} and \textit{interpretability}.
 This way, we encountered a great deal of false-positive entries (for instance, packages that explain the meaning of HTTP codes or indeed use XAI methods but to solve other, well-defined problems, not to actually explain the predictive models).
 This list was then manually cleaned and we ended up with 27 packages.